sam-goodwin/eventual/docs/reference/2-event.md

 export const myEvent = event("MyEvent");
 ```

-This registers an event with the name MyEvent on the Event Bus.
+This registers an event with the name `"MyEvent"` on the Event Bus.

 ## Publish an Event